Sleep literally impacts every area of ours lives, yet how often do we make it a genuine priority?

-Sleep impacts every area of ours lives, yet few people truly make it a genuine priority.
-Most moms I know are not getting quality sleep.
+Most moms are not getting quality sleep.
 Why?
 You are balancing children, a home, endless responsibilities and maybe even a job!
 And what comes last?
-Your needs.
+You.

 But sleep deprivation is literally killing people through the associated health problems that come with it.
-And like the oxygen masks on an airplane, if you want to help other people (your kids) you need to make sure your mask is on.
+And like the oxygen masks on an airplane, if you want to help other people (ie your kids) you need to make sure your mask is on.

 Simply put: You need better sleep.